keystonejs/keystone/packages/server-side-graphql-client/README.md

 # Server-side graphQL client

 A library for running server-side graphQL queries and mutations in Keystone.
-It replaces the `keystone.createItems` method with a set of utility functions to generate and execute graphQL queries.

 It differs from running queries directly with `keystone.executeGraphQL` by abstracting away a lot of the GraphQL syntax.
 You provide these functions with a `listName` and the data execute the query and it returns items without the internal graphQL list names.